Zainu-123/Zainu-123/README.md

 - 👋 Hi, I’m Zainu Shiraz, a graduate in Electronics Engineering
 - 👀 I’m interested in music and gardening
-- 🌱 I’m currently working as a Data Engineering Consultant at Xander Talent
+- 🌱 I’m currently working as a Data Engineer at Xander Talent
 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 You can reach me on zainush12@gmail.com